 Even if some or all of your drivers are exempt from ELDs it doesn’t mean you should completely dismiss using them.
-From consistent and accurate recordkeeping to driver safety and customer satisfaction, the benefits of fleet management technology and gps tracking go way beyond compliance.
+From consistent and accurate recordkeeping to driver safety and customer satisfaction, the benefits of fleet management technology and gps tracking go way beyond hours of service compliance.
 We’ve outlined why so many short haul fleets are installing ELDs.

 Use this resource to find out if ELDs are right for your fleet.